Pachyderm Version Upgrades¶

 Once you install the new version of

-$ pachctl version COMPONENT VERSION pachctl 1.6.4 context deadline exceeded
+$ pachctl version --client-only COMPONENT VERSION pachctl 1.7.0

 You can now re-deploy Pachyderm with the same deploy command that you originally used to deploy Pachyderm.
 That is, you should specify the same arguments, fields, and storage resources that you specified when deploying the previously utilized version of Pachyderm.
 The various deploy options/commands are further detailed here.
 However, it should look something like:

-$ pachctl deploy <args> serviceaccount "pachyderm" created deployment "etcd" created service "etcd" created service "pachd" created deployment "pachd" created secret "pachyderm-storage-secret" created Pachyderm is launching.
-Check it's status with "kubectl get all"
+$ pachctl deploy <args> serviceaccount "pachyderm" created storageclass "etcd-storage-class" created service "etcd-headless" created statefulset "etcd" created service "etcd" created service "pachd" created deployment "pachd" created service "dash" created deployment "dash" created secret "pachyderm-storage-secret" created Pachyderm is launching.
+Check its status with "kubectl get all" Once launched, access the dashboard by running "pachctl port-forward"

 After a few minutes, you should then see a healthy Pachyderm cluster running in Kubernetes: